shchodro/serverless-workshop/README.md

 8\.
 On the "Message Customizations" page, in the section titled **Do you want to customize your email verification message?** add a custom email subject such as "Signal Corps Survivor Confirmation".
 We won't modify the message body but you could add your own custom message in there.
 We'll let Cognito send the emails from the service email address, but in production you could configure Cognito to send these verifications from an email server you own.
 Leave the rest of the default settings and click **Next step**.

-On the Devices page, leave the default option of "No" selected.
+On the Tags page, leave the defaults and click **Next step**.
+Next, on the Devices page, leave the default option of "No" selected.
 We will not configure the User Pool to remember user's devices.

 9\.
 On the Apps page, click **Add an app**.
 In the **App Name** textbox, type "Zombie Survivor Chat App" and **deselect the client secret checkbox**.
 Click **Set attribute read and write permissions**.
 You need to make sure that the app has "writable" and "readable" access to the attributes you created.
 Make sure that **all of the checkboxes are selected** for "Readable Attributes" and "Writable Attributes".
 Then click **Create app**, and then click **Next step**.